lspitzner/exference-paper/README.md

 i have no definite opinion yet).

 I am aware that few people know subtrees, and it does not really matter if you do not, so do not be discouraged.
-Basically that means that changes made to the exference-core subtree should be separated from other changes.
+Basically it means that changes made to the exference-core subtree should be separated from other changes.